contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

 Now we are ready to print the binary search tree.
-Below is the node_print method which will be followed with it being broken down.
+Below is the node_print method, which will be followed by it being broken down.
 ```c
 void node_print(stla_pool_t *pool, node_t *root) {
   if (!root)